What are X files and how to open them

-Did your computer fail to open an X file?
-We explain what they are used for and recommend software that we know can open or otherwise handle your .X files.
+Are you having problems opening an X file or just wondering what they contain?
+We explain what these files are used for and show you software that we know can open or otherwise handle your files.

 What is an X file?